Sunrise Industrial Traders Ltd.

-Your Directors have pleasure in presenting their Forty Sixth AnnualReport on the business and operations of the Company and the accounts for the FinancialYear ended 31st March 2018.
+Your Directors have pleasure in presenting their Forty-Eighth Annual Report on thebusiness and operations of the Company and the accounts for the Financial Year ended 31stMarch 2020.

-1. Financial summary or highlights/Performance of the Company (Standalone):
+1. Financial summary or highlights/Performance of the Company (Standalone)

-A summary of the Company's financial Results (Standalone) for theFinancial Year 2017-2018 is as under:
+A summary of the Company's financial Results (Standalone) for the Financial Year2019-2020 is as under:

-Your company reported growth in revenue from operations of 16.96% overthe previous year.
-At standalone level the revenue from operations stood at Rs.6.15Crores compared with Rs.5.26 Crores in the previous year.
-The Net Profit after tax for theyear stood at Rs.4.50 Crores against Rs.3.76 Crores reported in the previous year.
+Your company reported decrease in revenue from operations of 13.44% over the previousyear.
+At standalone level the revenue from operations stood at Rs.
+5.67 Crores comparedwith Rs.
+6.55 Crores in the previous year.
+The Net Loss after tax for the year stood atRs.
+2.63 Crores against Profit of Rs.
+2.64 Crores reported in the previous year.

 2. Brief description of the Company's working during the year/State of Company's affair

 The Company has one segment viz. investment in securities etc.